 Examples of Stations of the Cross Interpretive Art

-Stations of the Cross Project
+Stations of the Cross Service (told through parishioner artwork)

-During Lent, the Intergenerational Team will be leading a special "Stations of the Cross" (“Way of the Cross”) project at St. Paul’s.
-Please see below to learn more about the "Way of the Cross," view station descriptions, and find ways to sign up.
+During Lent, the Intergenerational Team is leading an artistic Stations of the Cross (“Way of the Cross”) project, culminating in a service where each station is represented by artwork created by St. Paul’s parishioners.
+Please see below to learn more about the "Way of the Cross" and see service details.

 What is the “Stations of the Cross” or “Way of the Cross”?